Wednesday, September 3, 2025

 https://www.video-games-museum.com/en/manual/Playstation%202/55234_us-Red-Dead-Revolver.pdf

-So, when Red picked up his dad's gun the scorpion got branded onto him - I would have never picked that up from the cut scene.
+So, when Red picked up his dad's gun the scorpion got branded onto him - I would have never gotten that from the cut scene.
 Maybe they showed it, but I couldn't make it out.
 Still no explanation for the facial scars.
 Some explanation of how the story immediately goes to adult Red, the bounty hunter, but not much more than you see in game.

 I really should have looked at the manual first.
 It's not really a spoiler.
 If you would have bought the game at the time, you would have had to look at this.
 The game mechanics of purchasing to unlock the story is right there, the journal, the bounty system, and even a picture of Red on a horse.
 There's a picture of a journal page - still not sure where to find that, and read it without spoilers.